faberNovel/heart/modules/mysql/README.md

 # Heart MySQL

-_Heart MySQL_ is a _listener_ module of _Heart_, which reacts to the end of an analysis by storing the results of an analysis in a MySQL database of your choice.
+_Heart MySQL_ is a _listener_ module of _Heart_, which reacts to the end of an analysis and stores the results of an analysis in a MySQL database.

 Note that you must install an _analysis_ module too, to have a minimum viable installation of _Heart_.